Snap Files To Go Public In $3 Billion IPO

 The company intends to use the proceeds for 'general corporate purposes', Management also intends to retain firm control of the company through Class B shares, which is a common approach.

-In this case, public investors are 'just along for the ride' and should be well aware of the concentration of control in senior management, notably the co-founders: CEO Evan Spiegel and CTO Robert Murphy who each own 21.8% of Class A stock which will convert into Class B at IPO.
+In this case, public investors are 'just along for the ride' and should be well aware of the concentration of control in senior management, notably the co-founders: CEO Evan Spiegel and CTO Robert Murphy who each own 21.8% of Class A stock, which will convert into Class B at IPO.

 Other major investors are Benchmark Capital (12.7% Class A; 22.8% Class B) and Lightspeed Venture Partners (8.3% Class A; 15% Class B).